Sloppy Pulled Pork Sliders with Jalapeños & Cheddar

 • 6 mini slider buns

-• 1 liter apple juice
+• 1 liter of apple juice

 • 1 jar of mayonnaise